sumegizoltan73/AngularChess/README.md

 - Multiplayer (with Remote player) / Singleplayer (with Local players)
 - Spectators can also join the multiplayer rooms
 - Step notation
+- Synchronized table and step notation for post-start entrances
 - Chat in Multiplayer mode

 ![Angular Chess](/angular-chess/src/assets/chess_5.PNG)